ohlsenjero/gameJS/README.md

 [shift      : swamp between items]
 [space      : pause - menu]
 [alt        : when paused: select teleport-item (it will only work when standing on teleportPad)]

+Can you find the key to the other side?
+Follow the safe path around the quicksand..